-Along with religious significance, the pond is also a popular destination for the tourists for the trek.
+Along with religious significance, the pond is also a popular destination for tourists on the trek.
 The common trial starts from a place by the side of Siddhartha highway.
-The pond is only 2 hours trek from the main road.
+The pond is only 2 hour trek from the main road.
 The mountains and the floral and faunal diversity are the attractions of the trek.

 Specialties of Tansen

-The Palpali Dhaka is a famous product of Tansen, Palpa and has gained national as well as international fame.
+The Palpali Dhaka is a famous product of Tansen, Palpa, and has gained national as well as international fame.
 The Dhaka of Tansen is supplied all over the nation as well as international markets.
-There are various products made from the Dhaka namely Dhaka topis, shawls, purses, and many more.
-If you ever make your trip to Tansen, then don’t miss to take one of those Dhaka Topis.
+There are various products made from Dhaka namely Dhaka topis, shawls, purses, and many more.
+If you ever make your trip to Tansen, then don’t miss taking one of those Dhaka Topis.

-The metal crafts are the specialty of Tansen.
+Metal crafts are the specialty of Tansen.
 Taksar is the place where the old bronze and brass works are produced.
-The bronze ‘Karuwa’ (water jug), ‘hukka’ (water pipe) and ‘auntee’ (Newari jug to store raksi; a homemade alcohol) are the productions one can witness in Tansen.
+The bronze ‘Karuwa’ (water jug), ‘hukka’ (water pipe), and ‘auntee’ (Newari jug to store raksi; homemade alcohol) are the productions one can witness in Tansen.

 First grown organic coffee in Nepal